 Replace or Reface?

 This comes down to two things: personal preference and how much you want to spend.
 Cabinet refacing offers savings that can be as much as a third of the cost of replacing.
-If your kitchen is designed poorly to start with, refacing will leave you with a better looking version of a still badly designed kitchen, whereas replacing gives you options for starting from square one again.
-And if you decide to go with exotic woods or Veneers for your refacing then your savings will be cut considerably.
+If your kitchen is designed poorly to start with, cabinet refacing will leave you with a better looking version of a still badly designed kitchen, whereas replacing gives you options for starting from square one again.
+And if you decide to go with exotic woods or veneers for your cabinet refacing then your savings will be cut considerably.
 Otherwise, refacing is generally the preferable option.

 Benefits of Cabinet Refacing